Here’s What to Do After a Storm: A Restoration Plan

 How Can Stormwater Management Help?

-Stormwater management involves harvesting, removing pollutants,treating it for reuse.
+Stormwater management involves harvesting, removing pollutants, and treating it for reuse.

-Constructed structures such as gutters, storm sewers, culverts,piped drainage form the gray infrastructure.
+Constructed structures such as gutters, storm sewers, culverts, and piped drainage form the gray infrastructure.

 Is Storm Damage to Trees Covered By Insurance | Tree Spark